Bimbia

-In 1932, the population of Bimbia was about 2500 peoples.
+In 1932, the population of Bimbia was about 2500 people.

-Bimbia was the first place white men, the Jamaican and English Baptist missionaries led by Rev. Alfred Saker set foot on the Cameroon shores in 1858, from Fernando Po.
-There, he built the first school and first Church.
-Later, he went to Victoria where he built the Ebenezer Baptist Church.
-The Bimbia man was the first person to go to Saker's school and the first to become Christian.

 History

 Origins

 The predominant Isubu oral history holds that the ethnic group hails from Mboko, the area southwest of Mount Cameroon.

 Tradition makes them the descendants of Isuwu na Monanga, who led their migration to the west bank of the Wouri estuary.
 When a descendant of Isuwu named Mbimbi became king, the people began to refer to their territories as Bimbia.

 Early European contacts

 Portuguese traders reached the Wouri estuary in 1472.
 Over the next few decades, more Europeans came to explore the estuary and the rivers that feed it, and to establish trading posts.
 The Isubu carved out a role for themselves as middlemen, trading ivory, kola nuts, and peppers from the interior.
 However, a major commodity was slaves, most bound for plantations on nearby islands such as Annobón, Fernando Po, Príncipe, and São Tomé.